-Zaporizhzhia Nuclear Power Plant in the Ukraine, has an installed net capacity of 5,700MW and a gross capacity of 6,000MW standing as the largest nuclear power station in Europe and the fifth largest in the world.
+The Zaporizhzhia Nuclear Power Plant has an installed net capacity of 5,700MW and a gross capacity of 6,000MW.
+It is currently the largest nuclear power station in Europe and the fifth largest in the world.

-The power station is located in Enerhodar city of Ukraine and features six operational VVER-1000 PWR units brought online since 1984 through 1995.
+The power station is located in Enerhodar, Ukraine, and features six operational VVER-1000 PWR units brought online from 1984 through 1995.

-Zaporizhzhia nuclear power station is owned and operated by Energoatom, Ukraine's state-run National Nuclear Energy Generating Company.
-The plant accounts for more than one fifth of the country's total electricity generation.
+The Zaporizhzhia nuclear power station is owned and operated by Energoatom, Ukraine’s state-run National Nuclear Energy Generating Company.
+The plant accounts for more than one-fifth of the country’s total electricity generation.